caseyamcl/configula/README.md

 $config->get('non_existent_value', null);
 ```

-## Advanced Loading Options

-You can load configuration from any source, using any strategy you wish.
-Configula comes with pre-built support
-for a few common strategies, or you can create your own combination of loaders to load configuration however you wish.

-### Using the `ConfigFactory::loadMultiple()` method

-### Loading environment variables
+## Loading environment variables

 There are two common ways that configuration is generally stored in environment:

 1. As multiple environment variables (perhaps loaded by phpDotEnv or Symfony dotEnv, or exposed by Heroku/Kubernetes/etc.).
 2. As a single environment variable with a JSON-encoded value, which exposes the entire configuration tree.

 Configula supports both.
+You can also write your own loader if your environment is different.

-#### Loading multiple environment variables
+### Loading multiple environment variables

+TODO: Update this

 Configula supports loading environment variables as configuration values using values in the `$_ENV` array.
 This
 is the [12 Factor App](https://12factor.net/config) way of doing things.